tejaswini972/MCW-Enterprise-ready-cloud/Hands-on lab/HOL step-by-step - Enterprise-ready cloud.md

 7. Navigate to the **Management Groups** blade.

-8. Remove any Management Groups crated during this lab.
+8. Remove any Management Groups created during this lab.

 9. Navigate to the **Resource Groups** blade.